sscharfenberg/imperiumstellarum/README.md

 ## License

 Imperium Stellarum is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Please see the [LICENSE](./LICENSE) file.

-Feel free to use this code - or parts of it - and do with it whatever you like.
+### Can I use parts of Imperium Stellarum for my own project?

+Yes, absolutely.
+Use at your own risk though :)